makrai/notes/botha14-morph-lm.md

 * intrinsic and extrinsic evaluations, ... on a range of languages
   * word similarity tasks and ... perplexity
   * used for translation into morphologically rich languages
-* compositional vector-space modelling has recently been applied to morphology to good effect (Lazaridou+ 2013; Luong+ 2013), but lacked the probabilistic basis necessary for use with a MT decoder
+* compositional vector-space modelling applied to morphology to good effect (Lazaridou+ 2013; Luong+ 2013), but lacked the probabilistic basis necessary for use with a MT decoder

 # 1 Intro